Pleiospilos nelii is a flowering succulent plant hailing from South Africa.

 Soil & Transplanting

-Remember, the size of the plant allows them to naturally among pebbles, sandstone, and quartz gravel, and require an exceptionally sharp well-draining soil.
+Remember, the size of the split rock succulent allows them to grow naturally among pebbles, sandstone, and quartz gravel and requires exceptionally sharp well-draining soil.

 Avoid organic material in the soil mix.
-A mixture of one part succulents potting soil and three parts pumice works well.
+A mixture of one part succulent potting mix and three parts pumice works well.